Understanding home loan risk fees

 LMI is a one-off fee that you’ll have to pay to protect the lenders against unfortunate event of a defaulted loan.
 This type of insurance is provided by a ‘third party’ (a separate insurance company working with the loan provider).
 LMI gets paid upfront, but if you refinance later the fee may be refundable in certain circumstances.

-Similar to LMI, this is a one-off fee charged by lenders to protect them in case you’re unable to meet your mortgage repayments.
-LPF can either be paid upon settlement of your loan or added to your loan amount and paid off over the life of the loan – as long as this doesn’t cause your loan to exceed the maximum allowable LVR for your individual home loan product.
+A Lender Protection Fee is a one-off fee charged by some lenders to protect themselves if you cannot meet your mortgage repayments.
+It can be paid at settlement or added to the loan amount and repaid over time, as long as it stays within the maximum allowable loan to value ratio.

 Want to learn more about home loan fees?